Skip navigation

 Who regulates this?

-The College of Physiotherapists of Alberta is responsible for the regulation of physiotherapists and physiotherapy practice in the province of Alberta and receives its mandate from the Health Professions Act (HPA).
+The College of Physiotherapists of Alberta is responsible for the regulation of physiotherapists and physiotherapy practice in Alberta and receives its mandate from the Health Professions Act (HPA).
 It is part of the College of Physiotherapists of Alberta’s mandate to protect the public and the public interest.
-As part of this role the College works to protect the misuse of titles afforded to physiotherapists through the HPA and to prevent misrepresentation of non-physiotherapy services as physiotherapy.
+As part of this role, the College works to protect the misuse of titles afforded to physiotherapists through the HPA and to prevent misrepresentation of non-physiotherapy services as physiotherapy.

 Where should the public or physiotherapists go with any question regarding animal rehabilitation?